spacerockzero/old_spacerockzero.github.io/_posts/2017-01-12-notes-on-bill-scott-bringing-change-to-life.md

 ---
 layout: post
-title:  "Notes on 'Bill Scott: Bringing Change to Life'"
+title:  "'Bill Scott: Bringing Change to Life'"
 date:   2017-01-12
 categories: change
 tags: change bill scott paypal netflix agile lean leanux design
+excerpt: "Bill Scott teaches a master class on getting stubborn, backwards-cultured companies to adopt faster, more iterative ways to learn and deliver the right value to their users, both at Netflix and at PayPal.
+Here are some notes I took on Bill Scott's presentation video: \"Bringing Change to Life\"."
 ---

 > Software is easy, people are hard.